AndrewL14/Movie-review-api/README.md

 ## description

 This Project was made to showcase my understanding of web API, SpringBoot, and MongoDB.
-This Project is an anonymous movie review API that can be easily integrated into most Frontend designs.
+This Project is an anonymous movie review API that can be easily integrated into most front-end designs.

 ### DISCLAIMER

-Since this project is used just to showcase my knowledge the .env file will show up in my Github repo, in actual practice the .env file would be hidden and not be added to the repo.
+Since this project is used just to showcase my knowledge the .env file will show up in my Github repo, in actual practice, the .env file would be hidden and not be added to the repo.

+Currently, the user and authentication have not been fully implemented yet.

 ### Program-startup

-1. Clone project onto your local desktop.
+1. Clone the project onto your local desktop.
-2. Compile project then go to `MovieApplication.java` class
+2. Compile the project then go to the `MovieApplication.java` class
 3. Run the Application.
-4. To interact with the program you will need a terminal, Application like Postman, or any Browser.
+4. To interact with the program you will need a terminal, an Application like Postman, or any Browser.
 5. The application should be running on http://localhost:8080/
 6. Look at `Request navigation` below for all commands then copy and paste them into your selected option.

 #### Note:
-This programs responses or in JSON format to best Read them I recommend postman or terminal
+This program's responses or in JSON format to best Read I recommend Postman or terminal

 ### Request navigation

 #### terminal

-these commands should work on terminal, CMD, and Git Bash
+these commands should work on the terminal, CMD, and Git Bash

 `Get all movies`
 curl -X GET http://localhost:8080/api/v1/movies